Film and Television

 How is this course taught and assessed?

-Assessment is by a combination of analytical and research essays, presentations, practice-based productions and reflexive accounts of creative work.
+Assessment is by a combination of analytical and research essays, presentations, practice-based productions and accounts of creative work.

 What are my career prospects?

 Our students develop excellent transferable skills, which are highly sought after by employers.
-Graduates have gone into film production, research, broadcasting, arts administration, education, finance and related business sectors.
+Graduates have gone into film production, research, broadcasting, arts administration, education, and finance and related business sectors.

 Important disclaimer information about our courses.